dangmai/vscode-workspace-default-settings/README.md

 Out of the box, VSCode allows teams to version control the `settings.json` file to help out with this.
 However, there are a couple of issues with this approach:

-- Certain plugins pollude this file by adding their own machine-specific settings in there, which should not be tracked by a version control system.
+- Certain plugins pollute this file by adding their own machine-specific settings in there, which should not be tracked by a version control system.
 - Sometimes a developer changes a particular settings temporarily, and then committed that change by mistake.